thephet/thephet.github.io/_posts/2019-11-01-starting-fellowship.md

 ---
 title: "Starting as an LKAS Research Fellow"
+excerpt: "Starting the 1st of November 2019 I will be a 'Lord Kelvin Adam Smith' (LKAS) Research fellow at the University of Glasgow."
 ---

 Starting the 1st of November 2019 I will be a "Lord Kelvin Adam Smith" (LKAS) Research fellow at the University of Glasgow.
 This fellowship is a 5-year contract which will give me the oppotunity to become an independent researcher and pursue my own ideas.
 They are very similar to what many other universities call a "Chancellor's Fellowship".